iRemotech

 • lower-friction mobile scaling,

-• buyers comfortable staying in Android cloud infrastructure.
+• teams operating inside Android cloud infrastructure.

 DIY phone farms